C# Generic Methods

 - where T : <interface> – Type argument must implement from <interface> interface.

-Below is the example of usage of above constraints in Generic methods.
+Below is an example of the usage of the above constraints in generic methods.

 static void Swap<T>(ref T input1, ref T input2) where T : struct { }